 In July 2004 a group of Companies proposed to TC31 to develop a standard for 120 mm dual layer recordable optical disks using the WORM recording technology and based on the DVD - Read-Only standard (ECMA-267), the +RW format (ECMA-337) and the +R format (ECMA-349).
-TC31 adopted this project and started the work that has resulted in this Standard.
+TC31 adopted this project and started the work that has resulted in the first edition of ECMA-364.